gap777/SchemaTron/README.txt

 - Microsoft .NET Framework 4.0

 #### License
 SchemaTron is released under the MIT license.
 See the LICENSE file for details.
+Note that the XmlPrime library providing XPath2/XSLT2 support is free for non-commerical applications; otherwise it requires a commercial license.